-Fee and Access Plan Name of institution Cardiff Metropolitan University Duration of the fee and access plan 1 August 2023 to 31 July 2025.
-Sectio n 1 - Fee levels Section 1.1 - Fee levels or the determination of a fee level at each location Fee level Location of course Maximum regulated fee 2024/25: Cardiff Metropolitan University (Llandaff and Cyncoed) Full-time undergraduate and PGCE (continuing) £9,000 2023/24 and 2024/25: Cardiff Metropolitan University (Llandaff and Cyncoed) Full-time undergraduate and PGCE (starters entry year only) Coleg Gwent Full-time undergraduate degree (top-up) Gower College Full-time undergraduate degree Black Mountains College
+Fee and Access Plan Name of institution Cardiff Metropolitan University Duration of the fee and access plan 1 August 2025 to 31 July 2027.
+Section 1 - Fee levels (home fee status) Section 1.1 - Fee levels or the determination of a fee level at each location (Guidance paragraphs 88-97) Fee level Location of course Maximum regulated fee 2025/26 and 2026/27: Cardiff Metropolitan Universell-time undergraduate and Black Mountains College Full-time undergraduate defended. £1,850 2025/26 and 2026/27: Cardiff Metropolitan University (Llandaff and Cyncoed) Full-time undergraduate (sandwich placement year) £1,385 2025/26 and 2026/27: Cardiff Metropolitan Universell-time undergraduate (y rsity (Llandaff and Cyncoed) rear abroad)

-Full-time undergraduate degree 2023/24 and 2024/25: £1,800 Cardiff Metropolitan University (Llandaff and Cyncoed) Full-time undergraduate (sandwich placement year) £1,350 2023/24 and 2024/25: Cardiff Metropolitan University (Llandaff and Cyncoed) Full-time undergraduate (year abroad) £8,000 2023/24 and 2024/25: Bridgend College Full-time undergraduate degree £7,500 2023/24 and 2024/25: Bridgend College Full-time HND and Foundation Degree Cardiff and Vale College Full-time HND and Foundation Degree Coleg Gwent Full-time HND and Foundation Degree Gower College Full-time HND and Foundation Degree
+2025/26 and 2026/27: £9,000 Coleg Gwent Full-time undergraduate degree Gower College Full-time undergraduate degree 00.000 2025/26 and 2026/27: £8,000 Bridgend College Full-time undergraduate degree 2025/26 and 2026/27: Bridgend College Full-time HND and Foundation Degree £7,500 Cardiff and Vale College Full-time HND and Foundation Degree Coleg Gwent Full-time HND and Foundation Degree Gower College Full-time HND and Foundation Degree

-Section 1.2 - Aggregate fee levels
+Section 1.2 - Aggregate fee levels (Guidance paragraphs 98-102)

-Cardiff Metropolitan University intends to set fees for 2023/24 and 2024/25 for students entering full-time undergraduate higher education courses delivered on campus, and those continuing on their course on campus, at each year's maximum permitted level according to Welsh Government regulation.
+Cardiff Metropolitan University intends to set fees for 2025/26 and 2026/27 for students entering full-time undergraduate higher education courses delivered on campus, and those continuing on their course on campus, at each year's the maximum permitted level, according to Welsh Government regulation.